 If this policy isn't configured here, the value from the .ini file is used.
-If this policy is configured neither here nor in the .ini file, profiles are deleted immediately.
+If this policy is not configured either here or in the .ini file, profiles are deleted immediately.

 Migration of existing profiles

 Lets you specify Profile Management migrate which types of user profiles to the user store if the user store is empty.